apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS.md

 case of an emergency, client applications should be able to use any of the keys specified in the discovery document.

 {% include_cached casproperties.html properties="cas.authn.oidc.jwks" includes=".revocation,.rotation" %}

+## Actuator Endpoints

+The following endpoints are provided by CAS:

+{% include_cached actuators.html endpoints="oidcJwks" %}